 Auto Repair and Body Shops

-- 912 Auto in Dorchester to demonstrate to other body shops the use of an EPA DfE (Design for Environment) approved paint gun wash solution.
+- 912 Auto in Dorchester received a TURI grant to demonstrate to other body shops the use of an EPA DfE (Design for Environment) approved paint gun wash solution.
 The shop is saving over $3,000 annually by moving away from harmful solvents with excellent results.
 A case study describes the changes made by the shop including the financial savings.
-View the video of the demonstration on the right.

 - The Boston Public Health Commission's Safe Shops program has received TURI grants to help Boston shops reduce the use of solvents.
 The program has many excellent resources for shops looking to create a safer and healthier work environment.

 - The town of Watertown received a TURI grant to help shops move away from lead wheel weights to safer alternatives.
 Read more.